irelius/test-deployment/README.md

   * Method: POST
   * Route path: /api/reviews/:reviewId/users/:userId/images <!-- *** 2nd rev: add /users/:userId after :reviewId -->
   * Headers:                                                <!-- *** the userId to ensure the owner of the Review-->
-    * Content-Type: application/json                        <!-- *** the userId can be taken out later once there a login logic -->
+    * Content-Type: application/json                        <!-- *** the userId will be replaced by req.user after the review -->
   * Body:                                                   <!-- 1st rev: initially /reviews/image/:spotId -->

     ```json